phuse-org/BioCelerate/README.md

 ## Script overview

-The scripts in this package have been designed and are maintined by [BioCelerate](https://transceleratebiopharmainc.com/biocelerate/) group.
+The scripts in this package have been designed and are maintined by [BioCelerate](https://transceleratebiopharmainc.com/biocelerate/) in collaboration with [phuse nonclinical topics working group](https://www.phusewiki.org/wiki/index.php?title=Nonclinical_Topics_Working_Group).

-If you're interested in contributing to the scripts, please contact:
+If you have questions or you're interested in contributing to the scripts, please contact:

 ## Getting started